-Junk food refer to fast food which are easy to make and easy to consume.
+Junk food refers to fast food which is easy to make and easy to consume.
 Junk food contains high fat, sugar, salt or carbohydrates.
-Various type of Junk food that available in restaurants is cold-drinks, pizza, burger, and sandwich etc. These foods do not contain nutrients that human body needs to stay healthy and has poor dietetic value.
-Research into possible health hazards on consumption of such high calorie foods has given an insight to avoid them, but unfortunately measures taken are not as effective as they need to be.
+Various type of Junk food available in restaurants is cold-drinks, pizza, burger, and sandwich etc. These foods do not contain nutrients that the human body needs to stay healthy and has poor dietetic value.
+Research into possible health hazards on the consumption of such high-calorie foods has given the insight to avoid them, but unfortunately, measures taken are not as effective as they need to be.
 Nutritional requirements vary among different individuals but ailments like obesity, high blood pressure, food poisoning, dehydration, cardiac problems, cancer, diabetes mellitus and arthritis have seen a profound rise in developing countries and such foods are notable factors to its contribution.
-Junk food also effects reproduction in humans.
+Junk food also affects reproduction in humans.
 To avoid these ailments you need to evade unhealthy from your life.
 Eating healthy food is difficult but not impossible.
 Try to drink more water, eat more proteins, distance yourself from craving, avoid getting extremely hungry, get enough sleep.

-In the united kingdom, the food standards agency do not use the term ‘junk food’ and describe food as ‘HFSS’ (high fat, sugar or salt).
-They state that has this kind of foods can form part of a balanced diet, but research show that children diet contain too much fat (especially trans-fat), salt and sugar.
+In the united kingdom, the food standards agency does not use the term ‘junk food’ and describes the food as ‘HFSS’ (high fat, sugar or salt).
+They state that has this kind of food can form part of a balanced diet, but research shows that children’s diets contain too much fat (especially trans-fat), salt and sugar.

-Americans eat the most fast food, but the Japanese spend the most on take away (home delivery) according to a research conducted by Euro-monitor International.
-The high level of per capita consumption demonstrates the importance of fast food in life style in these countries.
-Burger dominates the US fast food industry as it taking more than half of total fast food expenditure.
+Americans eat the most fast food, but the Japanese spend the most on taking away (home delivery) according to research conducted by Euro-monitor International.
+The high level of per capita consumption demonstrates the importance of fast food in lifestyle in these countries.
+Burger dominates the US fast food industry as it taking more than half of the total fast food expenditure.

 1. Time Factor:

 People have no time to cook food.
-Lifestyle changes has compelled us so much that we have so little time to really think about healthy diet.
+Lifestyle changes have compelled us so much that we have so little time to really think about a healthy diet.
 Junk food is easy to carry, purchase and consume.
-Globalization has seriously affected our eating habits and enforced us to consume fancy and high calorie fast food.
-People save themselves a lot of hassles and time when they are in a hurry eating pizzas and burgers as they are served at their door step hot and ready to eat.
+Globalization has seriously affected our eating habits and enforced us to consume fancy and high-calorie fast food.
+People save themselves a lot of hassles and time when they are in a hurry eating pizzas and burgers as they are served at their doorstep hot and ready to eat.

 2. Taste Factor: